Dr. Ryan Haaland

-Ryan Haaland is a professor of physics and chair of the Department of Physics & Engineering at Fort Lewis College.
+Ryan Haaland is the chair and a professor of Physics and Engineering at Fort Lewis College.
 He joined the college in 2006 and has served as department chair since 2010.
 Dr. Haaland conducts research in upper atmospheric electricity, physics education and space situational awareness.
 For over a decade, he has studied high-speed optical measurements of electrical discharge phenomena in the upper atmosphere.
 Prior to joining Fort Lewis, Dr. Haaland served 21 years as an officer in the United States Air Force and was an associate professor and chair of the Department of Physics at the U.S. Air Force Academy.

 Dr. Haaland helped spearhead the Fort Lewis partnership with several higher education institutions to form Falcon Telescope Network, which identifies and studies objects floating above the Earth’s atmosphere (the observatory project is funded by Defense University Research Instrumentation Program).
 He is currently funded by the National Science Foundation to create and test research-based pre-instruction learning modules for introductory physics to prepare students for interactive engagement lessons (in collaboration with the U.S. Air Force Academy and four other institutions).
 His research has been funded by various other organizations as well, including the Department of Defense.

 Dr. Haaland was the 2014-2015 Featured Scholar at Fort Lewis College and has received several other awards for excellence in teaching and research.

 Dr. Haaland was awarded a $150,000 grant in December, 2015 from the Colorado Office of Economic Development and International Trade to fund the Southwest Innovation Corridor project in conjunction with the Telluride Foundation.